NativeScript/docs-v7/docs/core-concepts/application-lifecycle.md

 application.run({ moduleName: "main-page" });
 ```

-> **Note:** Prior to version 4.0.0 all NativeScript application had single topmost `Frame` implicitly created by the `start` method.
-With NativeScript 4.x.x and above, you can create multiple `Frame` instances using the `run` method.
-More about the `Frame` API and navigation could be found in the [application lifecycle article](https://docs.nativescript.org/core-concepts/navigation)
+> **Note:** With NativeScript 4.x.x and above, you can create multiple `Frame` instances using the `run` method.
+More about the `Frame` API and navigation could be found in the [application lifecycle article](https://docs.nativescript.org/core-concepts/navigation).

 {% endnativescript %}